• Skip to primary navigation

 Your first line of defense against acne should be keeping your face clean with a simple skin care routine.

-Wash your face in the mornings, evenings and after exercising with a mild cleanser.
+Wash your face with a mild cleanser in the mornings, evenings and after exercising.
 If you have oily skin, apply a drying lotion to soak up excess sebum.
-Follow up with a noncomedogenic (not pore-blocking), oil-free moisturizer to maintain skin hydration.
+Follow-up with a noncomedogenic (won’t block pores), oil-free moisturizer to maintain skin hydration.

 Once or twice a week, exfoliate your face with a product containing an alpha-hydroxy acid such as glycolic acid.
 Exfoliating sloughs off the dead skin cells that contribute to acne formation.